emilio2hd/pz-server/README.md

 ##########
 ```
 In order to exit screen without killing the server type: `ctrl + a` followed by `ctrl + d`.
-Try to not to kill the server, it lead to not saving the world properly and you losing your stuff.
-Always use as `pzuser`:
+Try to not to kill the server, it could not save the world properly and you losing your stuff.

+Always use, as `pzuser`:
 ```
 source .profile
 stop-zomboid
 ```

-You should be good to connect to the server following the instruction here [Connecting to the Server](https://pzwiki.net/wiki/Dedicated_Server#Connecting_to_the_Server).
+Once the server is running, you should be good to connect to the server following the instruction here [Connecting to the Server](https://pzwiki.net/wiki/Dedicated_Server#Connecting_to_the_Server).

 # Migrating your save
 This step is if you have a dedicated server and want to move the files to the new one.